Briana C. Jackson

 Click on each individual video link to watch on YouTube to like, subscribe, and comment.
 Or go to the bottom of this page to view.

 The first three episodes, "Egyptianizing and Othering", "The Tragedy of Tushratta", and "The Chaos Corridor", each concern international relationships of the Bronze Age, from the perspective of ancient Egypt, which is one of Briana's primary research interests.
-The video series will eventually examine other topics and themes.
+The next three episodes will look at the private lives of ancient Egyptians, and how the non-elite engaged with one another, sometimes in rather dramatic ways.

 Episode 1: Egyptianizing and Othering